 Knowledge, Skills, & Abilities

-•Any equivalent combination of experience, training and/or education.
+- Any equivalent combination of experience, training, and education.

 - Ph.D. in Engineering or related field AND three years of engineering or relevant experience.

 - MS in Engineering with eight years of engineering or related experience.

 FLSATo Be DeterminedFull Time/Part TimePart TimeNumber of Hours Worked per Week24Job CategoryComputer, Engineering and TechnicalBenefits EligibleYes - Full BenefitsPosted Rate of PayDOEType of criminal background check required: Name-based criminal background check (non-security sensitive)